 Structure Refs.
-B04a to B09a are located 60 m to 180 m to the north of Longwall 303.
+B04a to B09a are located 150 m to 270 m to the north of Longwall 303.
 These houses are one storey structures founded on brick piers and low level perimeter brick walls with timber floors, fibro walls and tiled roofs.
+The houses are not occupied and are fenced off.
 Photographs of two of these houses are provided in Fig. 11.7.